This is a story of how cannabis became a big part of the Jamaican culture, and how the two influenced the world.

-In an interview for Channel 9 television, Bob Marley gave one of the more legendary statements ever regarding money and his view on richness.
+In an interview for Channel 9 television, Bob Marley gave one of the most legendary statements ever regarding money and his view on richness.

-Sadly, his life didn’t last forever.
+Sadly, his life didn’t last long.
 It ended a year after that interview.

-He died of melanoma (a form of cancer) early in his life, aged 36 in 1981.
-The melanoma started underneath his toenail, and very quickly spread onto his heart and lungs.
+He died of melanoma (a form of cancer) early in his life, aged 36, in 1981.

 Conspiracy theories about his death started circulating quickly, and the prevalent theory is that the CIA gifted him a pair of shoes infected with malignant cancer cells, which he later contracted by trying them on.

-Bob Marley’s imprint on the world will be forever.
+Bob Marley’s imprint in the world will be forever.
 He first gave a voice to a community that now has representatives all over the world.

 He also pushed for the legalization of the cannabis plant which is now happening in the US.
 One could say that he lost the battle, but ultimately won the war.

-The rise of reggae brought to a rise in popularity of ganja as well across the world.
-Cannabis most likely came to Jamaica around 1800’s from Africa or South/Central America.
+Cannabis most likely came to Jamaica in the 1850s from Africa or South/Central America.

 Rastas use ganja for spiritual and ceremonial purposes, and they call it various names: callie, herb, grass, and the holy plant.

-At the early days of 1941, Leonard P. Howell set up a Rasta community of sixteen hundred Rasta’s high up in the mountains.
-This community was later named Pinnacle.
+In the early days of 1941, Leonard P. Howell set up a Rasta community (later named Pinnacle) of sixteen hundred Rastas high up in the mountains.

-It was at this point that Howell and the community discovered the properties of ganja that helped their reasoning process, and started growing it as a cash crop.
+The community discovered the properties of ganja that helped their reasoning process and started growing it as a cash crop.

-The use of cannabis for religious purposes has not been accepted anywhere else especially since many countries had prohibition laws.
-This has brought big problems to the Rasta’s who are passionate users.
+However, the use of cannabis for religious purposes wasn’t accepted anywhere else because many countries had prohibition laws.
+This brought big problems to the Rastas abroad who were passionate users.

-In the ‘70s and ‘80s, Rastas all over the world were being persecuted, and no fights in court so far have ended in a win for the Rastafari religion and the right to consume a plant for traditional and ceremonial purposes.
+In the ‘70s and ‘80s, Rastas all over the world were being persecuted, and no fights in court ended in a win for the Rastafari religion and the right to consume a plant for traditional and ceremonial purposes.

-Today, cannabis is legal in many places across North and South America.
-Cannabis took over most of Jamaica as its national crop, and cannabis tourism today is huge in Jamaica.
+Today, however, cannabis is legal in many places across North and South America.
+Cannabis took over most of Jamaica as its national crop, and cannabis tourism is huge there.

-It would seem that all that struggle for freedom and the fight against Babylon have finally paid off, as Jamaica is definitely on the bucket list for many people to visit!
+It would seem that the struggle for freedom and the fight against Babylon has finally paid off.

 Lamb’s Bread, or Lamb’s Breath as the Dutch sometimes call it, is an authentic Jamaican (landrace) strain.

-Lamb’s Bread is a THC-potent strain that averages around 14% THC and a low CBD content.
-Just like most other Sativa’s it makes the user happy and uplifted.
+It is a THC-potent strain, with an average of 14% THC and low CBD content.
+Just like most other Sativas, it makes the user happy and uplifted.